Robert Richard Torrens: Later life

-In 1863 Torrens retired and, after a great series of celebration banquets, left Australia and settled back in England.
+In 1863, Torrens retired and, after a great series of celebration banquets, left Australia and settled back in England.
 There he gave lectures on and lobbied for the implementation of land title legislation, with a particular focus on Ireland.

 He became the member of the House of Commons as a Liberal for Cambridge from 1868 to 1874, but did not have the opportunity to effect the land reform which was so dear to him.

 He was created Knight Commander of the Order of St Michael and St George (KCMG) on 1 August 1872 and Knight Grand Cross of the Order of St Michael and St George (GCMG) on 24 May 1884, for his services "in connection with the Registration of Titles to Land Act".
 The Queensland, New South Wales, Victorian and Tasmanian Parliaments all gave him votes of thanks, but when in 1880 the attorney-general Sir William Bundey moved in the South Australian House of Assembly to grant Torrens a pension of £500, it was bitterly shouted down and the proposal had to be withdrawn, such was the animosity Torrens had aroused in some quarters.

-His last place of residence was a house he built known as Hannaford House, in Ashburton in Devonshire, where he served as a county magistrate and as lieutenant-colonel of a volunteer artillery unit.
+His last place of residence was a house he built known as Hannaford House, in Ashburton, Devon, where he served as a county magistrate and as lieutenant-colonel of a volunteer artillery unit.

 He died of pneumonia at Falmouth on 31 August 1884, aged 70, and was buried at Leusdon Churchyard.
 His wife, who died in 1899, was interred with him.

 There is no record of children of his marriage.